ibm-cloud-docs/ContinuousDelivery/pipeline_working.md

 To automate your builds and deployments to {{site.data.keyword.Bluemix}}, use {{site.data.keyword.deliverypipeline}} for {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

 With {{site.data.keyword.deliverypipeline}}, you can choose from several build types.
 You provide the build script, and {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.jazzhub_short}} runs it; you don't need to set up build systems.
-Then, with one click, you can automatically deploy your app to one or many {{site.data.keyword.Bluemix_notm}} spaces, public Cloud Foundry servers, or Docker containers on IBM Containers for {{site.data.keyword.Bluemix_notm}}.
+Then, you can deploy your app to {{site.data.keyword.Bluemix_notm}} spaces, public Cloud Foundry servers, or Docker containers and Kubernetes clusters on IBM Containers for {{site.data.keyword.Bluemix_notm}}.

 Build jobs compile and package your app source code from Git repositories.
 The build jobs produce deployable artifacts, such as WAR files or Docker containers for IBM Containers.
 In addition, you can run unit tests within your build automatically.
 You can set up your build jobs so that each time a commit is pushed, a build is triggered.